ibm-cloud-docs/direct-link/faqs.md

 ## Are there any special requirements for Verizon SCI?
 Prefix / ASN / VLAN BGP / and so forth?

-Verizon SCI is also Layer 3/ IP VPN.
-It requires that we use BGP with Verizon instead of directly with the customer.
-It's similar to NetBond.
+Verizon SCI is one of several MPLS based, Layer-3 (IP VPN) services.
+It requires that IBM establish BGP with Verizon instead of directly with the customer.
+Verizon then establishes BGP with the customer and advertises routes accordingly.
+Several other Layer-3 based service providers participate in the Direct Link Connect program.
+Customers need to be aware of what they are ordering and how their account will behave when connecting to IBM Cloud.

+## Does Direct Link support any type of QoS?

+We are unable to support any QoS guarantees.
+QoS requires MPLS mapping between each of our service suppliers and IBM Cloud.
+Cloud Service Providers generally cannot support QoS at this time, because it must reach from end to end and involve every device in between.
+There is no workaround available by "tunneling" or any other method.